-One Million Black Women: Closing the Wealth Gap is a new program at Goldman Sachs designed to partner with Black women–led organizations and other partners to commit $10 billion in direct investment capital and $100 million in philanthropic support to address the disproportionate gender and racial biases that Black women have faced for generations, which have been exacerbated by the pandemic.
+One Million Black Women: Closing the Wealth Gap is a Goldman Sachs initiative investing $10 billion in direct capital and $100 million in philanthropic support over the next decade to help narrow opportunity gaps Black women face across several outcomes including health, housing, education, and access to capital.
+Grounded in research, the initiative forges partnerships with Black women–led organizations and other groups to address the disproportionate gender and racial biases that Black women have faced for generations and that have been exacerbated by the COVID-19 pandemic.